uanet-exception/fedigroup.py/README.md

 But how to simply use it?
 -------------------------

-1. Subscribe to group account andwWrite a message that should be boosted by the group:
+1. Subscribe to group account and write a message that should be boosted by the group:
    EXAMPLE: "OHAI! just found that @mastodon thingie!"

 2. Make sure if group account is following you and write a message that should appear as a new post from the group: